LynchLab/mapgd-parallel/README.md

  	=========================================================================

-mapgd will find all mpileup files and then produce a proview file for each mpileup file one by one.
+The mapgd program will find all mpileup files and then produce a proview file for each mpileup file one by one.
 This is simple and straightforward.
 However, it is very slow because it is not fully parallelized.
 This step may takes up to 50-100 hours for a population with 96 clones.

 To reduce the computation time, in this new pipeline (mapgd-parallel.pbs, produced by MPMP.pl), the proview files are generated independently and in parallel: